collective/awesome-plone/README.md

 * [varnish buildout](https://github.com/RedTurtle/deployments.buildout.varnish) - An example of complete and customizable buildout for running a Varnish (cache HTTP reverse proxy) instance behind Plone.
 * [haproxy buildout](https://github.com/RedTurtle/deployments.buildout.haproxy) - An example of complete and customizable buildout for running an haproxy (load balancer) instance behind Plone.
 * [deployments.buildout.production](https://github.com/RedTurtle/deployments.buildout.production) - A buildout template that pulls in supervisor to manage different services like varnis, haproxy and Plone instances.

+## Themes

+_A list of articles or blogposts with interesting use-cases or informations._

+* [Internationalization in Plone 3.3 and 4.0](https://maurits.vanrees.org/weblog/archive/2010/10/i18n-plone-4) - The bible of translations in Plone by Maurits van Rees.
+* [How to make your Plone add-on products uninstall cleanly](http://blog.keul.it/2013/05/how-to-make-your-plone-add-on-products.html) - A practical guide about Plone install and uninstall tools by Luca Fabbri.

 ## Official resources